oscarotero/node-sketch/README.md

 #### findAllLayers(type, [condition])

-Returns an array with all elements matching with the type and condition.
+Returns an array with all layers matching with the type and condition.
 Example:

 ```js
 //Get all symbol instances